ManoPardhavi24/Climate-Analysis/README.md

     * Conduct analysis on weather stations
     * Query the most active station
     * Plot results as a histogram with bins
+* Climate App
+   *After completion of the initial analysis,a flask API is designed based on the queries that have been
+     developed.